-In 2015, new seating and air handling were installed which, not only improved the comfort for audiences but also greatly enhancing the theatre’s appearance.
-Further upgrading followed with new lighting and audio visual equipment.
-Recently the School installed an upgraded projector, large projection screen, 7.1 surround sound and a satellite link to enable the theatre to be used as a cinema to screen, for example, National Theatre productions.
+New seating and air handling has been installed which, not only improves the comfort for audiences but also greatly enhances the theatre’s appearance.
+New lighting and audio visual equipment has also been added.
+The School installed an upgraded projector, large projection screen, 7.1 surround sound and a satellite link to enable the theatre to be used as a cinema to screen, for example, National Theatre productions.

 Supporting the main auditorium is a range of spaces including conservatory style foyer, box office and the usual audience facilities.

 A rich and diverse programme takes place throughout the year offering a mix of school productions, concerts, lectures, films and local organisation’s events.
 The Amey Theatre acts as a focus for much cultural activity in the area.

 The theatre and other areas in the Arts Centre may be booked for events subject to availability within the School’s programme.

 For more information about the facilities and equipment please contact firstname.lastname@example.org.

 In the 12th century the Benedictine monks of Abingdon Abbey founded the School – we claim St Edmund as one of our first boys – and built St Nicolas’ Church, where the School worshipped.
 In the 16th century the Church became part of the new Church of England.
 The School continues that parish church link with three annual services in St Helen’s and St Michael’s Churches.

 Since 1903 daily worship has taken place in the School Chapel.
 Every year group has a ten – minute service each week.
 These services are non-denominational in Christian character, suitable for those of any faith or none.
 They give pupils and staff an experience of Christian worship; they are invited to participate as they feel able.
 During a busy week, it is a valuable opportunity to consider matters spiritual with other members of the School family.